fjelltopp/meerkat_docs/src/meerkat_frontend.rst

 If preparing this for deployment the last step of compiling is not nescessary as the deploy script will also do this.

+NOTE: It can be quite confusing so it is important to realise that after editing `translations/fr/LC_MESSAGES/messages.po` the only required action is running `gulp`.

 ------------------
 Code Documentation